tnebooks/10th-social-science/content.en/history/outbreak-of-world-war-i-and-its-aftermath/_index.md

 Lenin was in Switzerland when the revolution broke out.
 Lenin wanted continued revolution.
 His slogan of ‘All power to the Soviets’ soon won over the workers’ leaders.
 Devastated by war time shortages, the people were attracted by the slogan of ‘Bread, Peace and Land.’
 But the Provisional government made two grave mistakes.
 First, it postponed a decision on the demand for the redistribution of land and the other was government decided to continue with the war.
 Frustrated peasant soldiers deserted their posts and joined those who had resorted to land grabbing.
 This intensified the rising in Petrograd led by Bolsheviks.
 The government banned _Pravda_ and arrested all Bolsheviks.
 Trotsky was also arrested.

 **Takeover by the Bolshevik Party under Lenin’s leadership**

 In October Lenin persuaded the Bolshevik Central Committee to decide on immediate revolution.
 Trotsky prepared a detailed plan.
 On 7 November the key government buildings, including the Winter Palace, the Prime Minister’s headquarters, were seized by armed factory workers and revolutionary troops.
 On 8 November 1917 a new Communist government was in office in Russia.
 Its head this time was Lenin.
 The Bolshevik Party was renamed the Russian Communist Party.

-Lenin was born in 1870 near the Middle Volga to educated parents.
-Influenced by the ideas of Karl Marx, Lenin believed that the way for freedom was through mass action.
-Lenin gained the support of a small majority (bolshinstvo), known as Bolsheviks, which became the Bolshevik Party.
-His opponents, in minority (menshinstvo), were called Mensheviks.

-Lenin

 **Outcome of the Revolution**